-The district is a member of the Cooperative Association for Special Education (C.A.S.E.), which provides Special Services classes not available within the district.
+The district is a member of the Cooperative Association for Special Education (C.A.S.E.).
 CCSD 89's Director of Student Services is Katie Kreller.
 She can be reached at (630) 469-8900 or 22W600 Butterfield Road, Glen Ellyn.
 Information about CCSD 89's special services can be obtained from the building principal.